ioncakephper/cli-metadata-extractor/CONTRIBUTING.md

-# Contributing to x-cli
+# Contributing to cli-metadata-extractor

-We welcome contributions to `x-cli`!
+We welcome contributions to `cli-metadata-extractor`!
 This document outlines the guidelines and processes for contributing to this project.
 By participating, you agree to abide by our [Code of Conduct](RULES_OF_CONDUCT.md).

 ## Table of Contents